 Definition of Security Deposit

-A security deposit often refers to an amount paid by a tenant to a landlord to hold until the tenant moves.
-The amount of the security deposit is refundable to the tenant, if the condition of the rental unit remains as it was agreed upon.
+A security deposit is often an amount paid by a tenant to a landlord to hold until the tenant moves.
+The amount of the security deposit is refundable to the tenant, if the rental unit remains in its present condition.

-Since the security deposit is refundable (and the tenant intends to comply with the specified conditions) the company paying the security deposit will report the amount paid as an asset.
-If the company intends to occupy the rental unit for more than one year, the security deposit should be reported as a long-term asset (or noncurrent asset) under the balance sheet classification "Other assets".
+Since the security deposit is refundable (and the tenant intends to comply with the specified conditions) the tenant that paid the security deposit will report the amount as an asset.
+If the tenant intends to occupy the rental unit for more than one year, the security deposit should be reported as a long-term asset (or noncurrent asset) under the balance sheet classification "Other assets".

-The company or landlord receiving the security deposit will report the amount as a liability.
+The landlord that receives and holds the security deposit should report the amount as a liability.

 Example of a Security Deposit

 A company agrees to rent office space and intends to occupy the space for 3 years.
 The landlord requires a security deposit of $1,000.
-The company will debit the long-term asset Security Deposit for $1,000 and will credit Cash.
+The company debits the long-term asset Security Deposit for $1,000 and credits Cash for $1,000.